amaximus/fkf-garbage-collection/README.md

 This custom component gathers garbage collection schedule from FKF Budapest Department of Public for a configurable address.
 The state of the sensor will be the number of days to the first upcoming garbage collection date.
+The sensor will also report in an attribute the status of the latest data fetch.

 #### Installation
 The easiest way to install it is through [HACS (Home Assistant Community Store)](https://custom-components.github.io/hacs/),